CanaanGM/FileOrganizers/README.md

 ## Collection of scripts to help in everyday stuff

 todo:
-- use generators to improve the readability
+- [ ] use generators to improve the readability
+- [ ] instead of shell and powershell use python